 Yousufa, 11 is severely malnourished.
 He has been trapped in the enclave of Yaloke as politicians and the UN debate the evacuation of the group of 467 Peuhl who are trapped here.
 In the meantime, they are receiving poor aid and assistance.
 10% of their number have died in the past months.

-Christian Anti Balaka attack Muslim property in PK 13 (a district of Bangui) on the outskirts of Bangui after the Muslim Seleka government fell and the Muslims in the area have fled.
-The Christian community is taking revenge for the months of harsh Muslim Seleka rule, trying to destroy and loot everything in the Muslim districts.
-There are very few Muslims left in Bangui and even fewer in the outlying towns northwest of Bangui as the Christian population target all Muslim communities, killing, burning and looting.
+Civilians aligning with the views of the Anti Balaka attack Muslim property in PK 13 (a district of Bangui) on the outskirts of Bangui after the Muslim Seleka government fell and the Muslims in the area have fled.
+The non Muslim community is taking revenge for the months of harsh Muslim Seleka rule, trying to destroy and loot everything in the Muslim districts.
+There are very few Muslims left in Bangui and even fewer in the outlying towns northwest of Bangui as the remaining population target all Muslim communities, killing, burning and looting.

 The body of Nana Abdul Karim 34, father of 8 children, is carried back to his home for burial.
 He was shot, by French soldiers, while buying breakfast for his children.
 They reported he was demonstrating and firing a weapon at them, but most people in this district have only bows and arrows.
 The community is being attacked by anti balaka and penned in by french soldiers, they are trying to flee for Chad but there are limited trucks and resources.